Back

 Publications

-My main area of research is Black Holes in Active Galaxies, these are Black Holes much more massive than those left by the stars when they die and that have reached these gigantic masses because they are in the galactic nuclei, where the availability of gas around them has allowed them to grow through the "accretion" of large amounts of material.
-In particular, I study the variability of the electromagnetic emission of these objects, and this allows me to understand both the properties of the accreted material and also the properties of the Black Hole itself.
-There is no wavelength that he has not used in the study of these "Active Galactic Nuclei", from radio to X-rays.
+My main area of research is black holes in active galaxies.
+These are black holes far more massive than those left behind by dying stars, having reached such gigantic masses by residing in galactic nuclei, where the availability of surrounding gas has allowed them to grow through the accretion of vast amounts of material.
+Specifically, I study the variability of the electromagnetic emission from these objects, which allows me to understand both the properties of the accreted material and the properties of the black hole itself.
+I have explored every wavelength in the study of these active galactic nuclei, from radio waves to X-rays.

 Biography